Dan Remsberg

-Daniel Lloyd Remsberg (born April 7, 1962) is an American former professional football tackle.
-He was selected by the San Diego Chargers in the ninth round of the 1985 NFL draft with the 252nd overall pick.
+Daniel Lloyd Remsberg (born April 7, 1962) is an American former professional football player who was a tackle in the National Football League (NFL).
+He played college football for the Abilene Christian Wildcats and was selected by the San Diego Chargers in the ninth round of the 1985 NFL draft with the 252nd overall pick.
 He played for the Denver Broncos from 1986 to 1987.